core-wg/senml-data-ct/draft-ietf-core-senml-data-ct.md

 contains only digits, it is interpreted as a CoAP Content-Format identifier.

-To indicate that a Content-Coding is used with a Content-Type, the Content-Coding value (e.g., "deflate" {{?RFC7230}}) is appended to the Content-Type value (media type and parameters, if any), separated by a "@" sign.
-For example: `text/plain; charset=utf-8@deflate`.
-If no "@" sign is present outside the media type parameters, the Content-Coding is not specified and the "identity" Content-Coding is used — no encoding transformation is employed.
+To indicate that a Content-Coding is used with a Content-Type, the Content-Coding value is appended to the Content-Type value (media type and parameters, if any), separated by a "@" sign.
+For example (using a Content-Coding value of "deflate" as defined in
+{{Section 4.2.2 of RFC7230}}):

+    text/plain; charset=utf-8@deflate

+If no "@" sign is present after the media type and parameters, then no Content-Coding has been specified, and the "identity" Content-Coding is used — no encoding transformation is employed.

 # SenML Base Content-Format ("bct") Field